 Across all of the various categories there was no difference between the FLX and Junior platforms in the prediction of resistance at both the 20% and 15% prevalence level (Figure 5.4).
 At lower prevalence cutoffs, the number of samples with predicted resistant HIV increased with minor differences in the observations of the number of samples predicted as resistant between the data generated using the Junior and FLX platforms (Figure 5.4).

 At all prevalence cutoffs, there was no significant difference observed between the numbers of predicted resistant and non-resistant samples sequenced using FLX and Junior (Figure 5.4).
-Thus, despite the significantly higher numbers of seences generataed per individual for the FLX data, both platforms were comparable for HIV resistance genotyping.
+Thus, despite the significantly higher numbers of sequences generataed per individual for the FLX data, both platforms were comparable for HIV resistance genotyping.

-Comparison of high throughput and population based Sanger method for resistance prediction using baseline samplesAs our observation showed that there was no significant difference between the FLX and Junior platforms for the prediction of resistance, its more likely that the low cost Junior platform will be used routinely.
-While genotyping results from the Junior and FLX sequencing platforms may comparable, if UDPS is to be used as a replacement for conventional genotyping it is imperative to compare the UDPS approaches with the current “gold standard”, population based Sanger genotyping.
+Comparison of high throughput and population based Sanger method for resistance prediction using baseline samples

+Our observation showed that there was no significant difference between the FLX and Junior platforms for the prediction of resistance.
+While genotyping results from the Junior and FLX sequencing platforms are comparable, if tne UDPS is to be used as a replacement for conventional genotyping it is imperative to compare the UDPS approaches with the current “gold standard”, population based Sanger genotyping.
 Thus, we compared the Junior platform UDPS results with those from the Sanger-based genotyping.

 239 baseline samples of 302 were sequenced using both high throughput sequencing and conventional population based Sanger genotyping technology.
 128 of them had no previous PMTCT therapy exposure and 111 had previous PMTCT exposure.
 Out of 128 no-PMTCT patients, 15 exhibited virologic failure and 113 exhibited virologic success in first line antiretroviral therapy.
 Similarly, out of 111 previously PMTCT exposed patients, 10 exhibited virologic failure and 101 exhibited virologic success (Figure 5.5).

-The predicted resistance call for each individual sequenced using the HTS at various prevalence thresholds (20%, 15%, 10%, 5% and 1%) was compiled and compared with the genotypic resistance call from the consensus sequences generated by population based Sanger genotyping method (Figure 5.5).
+The predicted resistance call for each individual sequenced using the UDPS at various prevalence thresholds (20%, 15%, 10%, 5% and 1%) was compiled and compared with the genotypic resistance call from the consensus sequences generated by population based Sanger genotyping method (Figure 5.5).

-There was no significant difference observed at the prevalence cutoff 20% between the HTS and population based Sanger method (Figure 5.5).
-Thus, HTS is comparable to the conventional population based Sanger genotyping method for HIV genotyping and drug resistance testing.
+At 20% prevalence cutoff, there was no significant difference observed between the UDPS and population based Sanger method (Figure 5.5).
+Thus, UDPS is comparable to the conventional population based Sanger genotyping method for HIV genotyping and drug resistance testing.

+Junior UDPS showed stable number of individuals with predicted resistance from 20% down to 10% prevalence cutoff and then increased from 10% to 1% prevalence cutoff.
+The highest number of individuals with predicted resistance (11 individuals) was observed in PMTCT virologic success group.

-3.2 Analysis on virologic failure samples
+Analysis on virologic failure samples

-Using the baseline samples, we showed that there was no significant difference between the HTS methods – FLX and Junior and between HTS and population based Sanger method.
+Using the baseline samples, we showed that there was no significant difference between the UDPS methods – FLX and Junior and between UDPS and population based Sanger method.
 We repeated the platforms comparative analysis test using the virologic failure samples.

-3.2.1 Resistance genotyping of samples collected from individuals at 1st line virologic failure using FLX
+Resistance genotyping of samples collected from individuals at 1st line virologic failure using FLX